Kristina01111000/Drws_site/README.md

 - Look up what user activity by cohort means on google analytics,
 - add the four element doctor gmail to the google analytics page

-12/4
-Fix order of youtube playlist for srs

 12/18